Matissoss/mateus-image/README.md

 Then use CLI with `mateus-image --input=image.png --output=output.png` to transform your images.
 Use `--help` flag for more info

-ashen-color supports image formats supported by Rust's crate named "image", which supports most of formats you'd use
+mateus-image supports image formats supported by Rust's crate named "image", which supports most of formats you'd use

 # Credits